Busan Street Food

 Kimchi Baechu / Kimchi Pickled Cabbage

-The Kkakdugi / Cubed Pickled Daikon Radish is a Banchan / side dish that is usually consumed chilled, and has a sour, sharp taste with a crunchy texture.
-Usually paired with heavier flavoured food, such as fried chicken, it helps to refresh the palate.
+The Kkakdugi / Pickled Daikon Radish is a banchan / side dish that is typically consumed chilled, and has a sharp sour sweet vegetal flavour with a crisp crunchy texture.
+The daikon radish is usually brined in white vinegar, paired with full-flavoured or fried food such as fried chicken.
+It helps to refresh the palate as part of the meal.

 The Golbaengi-Muchim / Moon Snail Salad is a unique salad where deshelled moon snails are boiled, and mixed with a medley of vegetables including cucumber, white onions, spring onions, and carrots.
 Seasoned with light soy sauce, white vinegar, garlic, gochujang / fermented red chili paste, and sesame oil, before being served.
 It has an alternating chewy crunchy texture, with an earthy vegetal sweet spicy flavour.